carlos-chiale/MootChampions/Readme.md

 # Moot Champions
 Moot Champions is a party game reality show in which our participants will have to go through a variety of minigames and fight each other in order to win the show.

+Note: This repo is a copy of the one finished in July, 2021, but without GIT LFS.

 ## Programmers
 - Matías Vega
 - Carlos Andrés Chiale